framely/community/docs/articles/reservation/reservation-api.md

   ```

 ## ValidationResult
-The ValidationResult object is returned by methods that perform validations on Reservations, indicating whether the verification or operation was successful.
+Returned by methods that perform validations on Reservations, indicating whether the verification or operation was successful.

   | Property           | Type            | Description |
   |:-------------------|:----------------|:------------|